Team Workflows

 Section titled “The Basic Flow”- New signal arrives → Status: New

-- You respond to the post → Change to Contacted
+- You respond to the post → Change to Reached Out

-- Or you decide it’s not worth it → Change to Ignored
+- Or, if not worth pursuing → Change to Ignored (from New only)

 Team Coordination Strategies